 Two Scottish children discover that not only is The Loch Ness Monster real - but that there is a whole family of 'Nessie'.
 Most of the yellow creatures are named after a personality trait like Eager-Ness, Sad-Ness or Silly-Ness.

 Neri - the title character - is a young girl with an affinity for water, super-human strength, the ability to swim long distances, and super-human lung capacity.
 She lives alone on an ...
 See full summary »

 Based on the best selling books by popular children's author Enid Blyton; when Julian, Dick and Anne are sent to live with their Aunt and uncle in the English countryside they clash with ...
 See full summary »

 When 14 year old Australian teenager, Kathy Morgan, discovers a mysterious boat during a family vacation, she decides to investigate - little realising that the boat is actually a ...
 See full summary »

-Tony Twist and his three children - thirteen year old twins Pete and Linda and nine year old Bronson - move to an old lighthouse on the rugged Australian Coast.
+Tony Twist and his three children - thirteen year old twins Pete and Linda and seven year old Bronson - move to an old lighthouse on the rugged Australian Coast.
 They soon discover that the lighthouse, and the outhouse, are haunted.Written by

 18 of 18 people found this review helpful.

 Was this review helpful to you?